wdawson/okta.github.io/_source/_posts/2018-03-01-develop-microservices-jhipster-oauth.md

 ### What is OAuth 2.0?

 The OAuth implementation in JHipster leverages Spring Boot and its OAuth 2.0 support (an `@EnableOAuthSso` annotation).
 If you're not sure what OAuth and OpenID Connect (OIDC) are, please see [What the Heck is OAuth?](/blog/2017/06/21/what-the-heck-is-oauth).
 It provides single sign-on (SSO) to JHipster applications.
-[Securing Microservices with Spring Security OAuth] shows a bare-bones Spring microservices architecture using OAuth.
+[Secure a Spring Microservices Architecture with Spring Security and OAuth 2.0](/blog/2018/02/13/secure-spring-microservices-with-oauth) shows a bare-bones Spring microservices architecture using OAuth.
 JHipster uses the same setup internally.

 JHipster ships with [Keycloak](https://keycloak.org) configured for OAuth by default.
 To configure your apps to work with Okta, you'll first need to [create a free developer account](https://developer.okta.com/signup/).
 After doing so, you'll get your own Okta domain, which has a name like `https://dev-123456.oktapreview.com`.